ltoribiosc/DNF_photoz/README.md

 ##  How to Get Started with DNF

 **1. Create a New Directory:**
 You can name your directory as you prefer.
-For example, you can use the following command to create a directory called `photozDNF`:
+For example, you can use the following command to create a directory called `DNF_photoz`:

 ```bash
 mkdir DNF_photoz